PremYekkali/EC20Staking/README.md

 - 1 day or more: 1 percent reward
 - 7 days or more: 10 percent reward

-These values are provided as an example configuration and are not hard-coded into the protocol.
+These values are provided as an example configuration and are not hard-coded into the system.

 Interest is calculated on the full staked amount and is settled atomically with principal, where applicable, to avoid partial payouts and reduce gas usage.